RobotCaleb/Books/Readme.md

 ### 2019

+* `Rick Riordan` The Lightning Thief (★★☆☆☆)
+    * A fun little children's story.
+Son of Poseidon has to help save some face.
 * `Stephen King` Under the Dome (★★★★★)
     * Mysterious field surrounds a small town.
 Events occur.
 I really enjoy this story.
 * `Orson Scott Card` Ender's Game (★★★★★)